37 Metaphors for Business with Meaning and Examples

 27. Business is a Dance

-Meaning: A dance symbolizes rhythm, coordination, and adaptability, much like business operations.
+Meaning: That metaphor for business symbolizes rhythm, coordination, and adaptability, much like business operations.

 Examples in Context: